NCssb64/major-stats/README.md

 ## How To Help
 If you want to contribute info to the archive, there are a few ways:

-1. contributing new archive info
+1. contributing new archive info (this involves entering info into spreadsheets, nothing complicated)
 2. checking existing archive for accuracy (let us know if you find any mistakes!)
 3. writing code to perform better / more interesting queries